13 Top-Rated Attractions & Things to Do in Minneapolis

 Minneapolis offers an abundance of cultural attractions, including the Minneapolis Institute of Art, the American Swedish Institute, and the Mill City Museum.
 You can also find great shopping both in the city center and at nearby Mall of America, in Bloomington.

-Many of the city's top attractions can be accessed by public transportation or without a vehicle, including the more natural settings found in such places as Minnehaha Regional Park.
+Many of the city's top places to visit can be accessed by public transportation or without a vehicle, including the more natural settings found in such places as Minnehaha Regional Park.
 Bike and multi-use pathways, like the Grand Rounds Scenic Byway, are a great way to get around, if not the most recommended route.

 Explore the city and interesting things to do with our list of the top attractions in Minneapolis.